SonoTommy/carrot-scan/README.md

 - 🔎 **Heuristic scanning**: Regex-based patterns for generic vulnerabilities across all file types.
 - 🛠️ **Dependency audit**: Runs `npm audit` and scores known CVEs.
 - ⚙️ **Plugin architecture**: Easily add or remove checks by dropping in plugins under `plugins/`.
+- 🐳 **Dockerfile scanning**: Checks for common misconfigurations in `Dockerfile`.

+## Recent Improvements

+-   **Enhanced CLI**: Added a new `outdated` command to check for outdated dependencies.
+-   **New Plugin**: Added a new `dockerfile` plugin to check for common misconfigurations in `Dockerfile`.
+-   **Performance Boost**: Parallelized plugin execution and implemented file content caching to improve performance.
+-   **CI/CD Pipeline**: Implemented a GitHub Actions workflow to automatically test and lint the code.
+-   **Code Refactoring**: Refactored the code for better maintainability and readability.

 ## Installation